canonical/rockcraft/docs/tutorial/go.rst

 Build a rock for a Go application
 ------------------------------------

-In this tutorial, we'll create a simple Go application and learn how to containerise it in a rock, using Rockcraft's ``go-framework`` :ref:`extension <go-framework-reference>`.
+In this tutorial, we'll containerise a simple Go application into a rock using Rockcraft's ``go-framework`` :ref:`extension <go-framework-reference>`.

 Setup
 =====